-- Software Debug-The AMD64 architecture supports the legacy software-debug facilities, including the debug registers (DR0-DR7), debug exception, and breakpoint exception.
+- Software Debug-software-debug facilities include the debug registers (DR0-DR7), debug exception, and breakpoint exception.
 Additional features are provided using model-specific registers (MSRs).
 These registers are used to set breakpoints on branches, interrupts, and exceptions and to single step from one branch to the next.
-The software-debug capability is described in the following section. - Performance Monitoring-Model-specific registers (MSRs) are provided to monitor events within an implementation of the AMD64 architecture.
+The software-debug capability is described in the following section. - Performance Monitoring Counters-Performance monitoring counters (PMCs) are provided to count specific processor hardware events.
 A set of control registers allow the selection of events to be monitored and a corresponding set of counter registers track the frequency of monitored events.
-These features are used to support software-performance and hardware-performance tuning.
-Performance monitoring is described in "Performance Optimization" on page 354. - Lightweight Profiling-AMD64 architecture provides instructions that allow user-level programs to manage the gathering of instruction statistics using very little overhead.
-Lightweight Profiling is described in "Lightweight Profiling" on page 362.
+These counters are described in Section 13.2 "Performance Monitoring Counters" on page 362. - Instruction-Based Sampling Instruction-based sampling is a hardware-based facility that enables system software to capture specific data concerning instruction fetch and instruction execution operation based on random sampling.
+This facility is described in Section 13.3 "Instruction-Based Sampling" on page 370. - Lightweight Profiling-AMD64 architecture provides instructions that allow user-level programs to manage the gathering of instruction statistics using very little overhead.
+This facility is described in Section 13.4 "Lightweight Profiling" on page 383.